Former Panther Rae Carruth released from prison

 Carruth's mother: "It's going to happen"

-Theodry is preparing to head to North Carolina to greet her son as he walks out of prison.
-She said her son's release is a joy she can't put into words.
+Theodry said her son's release is a joy she can't put into words.

 "It's real, it's true.
 It's going to happen," Carruth said.